What the Corporate Transparency Act Means for Small Businesses

 The Corporate Transparency Act of 2019 (CTA, for short) was finally enacted by Congress in 2019 in reaction to this criticism.
 It requires every corporation and limited liability company to report identifying information about its beneficial owners to FinCEN, the Financial Crimes Enforcement Network of the Department of the Treasury.
 We’ll call this “Beneficial Owner Information” or BOI, for short.

-More specifically, entities created after January 1, 2024 will have to submit their BOI report within thirty days of formation.
-Existing entities will have until January 1, 2025 to submit their report.
+Entities created after January 1, 2024 will have to submit their BOI report within ninety days of formation.
+Entities that existed before January 1, 2024 will have until January 1, 2025 to submit their report.
+Entities that are formed after January 1, 2025 have thirty days to report.

 How often must the information be submitted?